FAQ's - Frequently Asked Questions for Ohio Bankruptcy

 If you have any questions that are not listed here.

-Feel free to reach out to us by calling (937) 748-1749 or contact us
+Feel free to contact us by calling (937) 748-1749

 People from all walks of life sometimes need the help of the bankruptcy system.
-I have filed bankruptcy for people working in all positions from store clerks to vice presidents of banks.
-I’ve filed for doctors and attorneys and even a Judge.
+I have filed bankruptcy for people working in all positions, from store clerks to vice presidents of banks.
+I’ve filed for doctors and attorneys, and even a judge.

-I’ve personally been insolvent, sued and treated with indifference and cruelty by attorneys who sued me when I could not pay my bills.
+I’ve personally been insolvent, sued, and treated with indifference and cruelty by attorneys who sued me when I could not pay my bills.

-So I understand, from personal experience, what it’s like to need help.
-This is the “dark side of debt” that nobody talks about.
 Bankruptcy can be the solution, and should NOT be considered a “last resort” as is so often stated.
 It should be considered BEFORE you “hit the bottom” because filing early can prevent loss of income and property, and avoid needless suffering.

 Although most debts are dischargable, some are not.
 These include the ones you would expect to be excluded from discharge.
 Child support, most taxes, court fines, and student loans are the most common.